arinbasu/Meta-Analysis-of-Internet-Based-Interventions-for-Smoking-Cessation/Chapter_1_Introduction_and_Review__.md

 ## Review of Quitting Measures

-Velicer et al. (1997, cited in Velicer, 2004) classifies outcomes of smoking cessation **studies** (studies or programmes??) into three measures as follows:
+Velicer et al. (1997, cited in Velicer, 2004) classifies outcomes of smoking cessation programmes into three measures as follows:

 * point prevalence abstinence. --  refers to the proportion of people not smoking at any given point in time,
 * continuous abstinence. --  refers to the proportion of people not smoking at all since the onset of the intervention